 The regression experiments were designed to predict DBH, since AGB is a variable determined by the combination of DBH, height and wood density.
 The AGB estimates were derived from the DBH prediction outputs by means of an allometric fit (Eq.
 5).
 Predicting DBH, instead of AGB directly was chosen as more suitable, as it avoids burdening the learning models with the statistical error contained in the allometric fit.
-Several feature-based regression methods were selected: namely AdaBoost [88, 89], Lasso [90] and Random Forest [91] regressors.
+Several feature-based regression methods were selected: namely AdaBoost [84, 85], Lasso [86] and Random Forest [87] regressors.

-The AdaBoost regressor [92] is a gradient-boosting method based on stage-wise additive expansions; its effectiveness rests on the combination of weak learners (i.e., decision trees) to produce a generalized prediction hypothesis.
-Lasso is a linear model with L1 prior penalty as a regularizer [93], while Random Forest is a tree-based ensamble regression method.
-In our case, all three feature-based methods take as input the features derived from the ITC polygon dataset resulting from the CHM segmentation.
+The AdaBoost regressor [88] is a gradient-boosting method based on stage-wise additive expansions; its effectiveness rests on the combination of weak learners (i.e. decision trees) to produce a generalized prediction hypothesis.
+Lasso is a linear model with L1 prior penalty as a regularizer [89], while Random Forest is a tree-based ensamble regression method.
+In our case, all three feature-based methods take as input the features derived from the ITC polygon 339 dataset resulting from the CHM segmentation.

-Context-unaware regressions are defined as those in which a learning model performs DBH regression by taking 305 as predictors only individual tree attributes derived from the ITC polygon dataset (i.e., tree height, canopy area and 306 canopy perimeter), as it is a common approach [28].
-We defined context-aware regressions as those regressions in 307 which context-aware features are additionally introduced as input.
-These come in the form of either neighborhood 308 metrics, e.g., SL_i of tree height, or as environmental variables, i.e., TWI at different spatial resolutions.
-Both the 309 neighborhood metrics and environmental variables used are described in Section 2.5.1 and Section 2.5.2, respectively.
-310 For every model predicting DBH from individual tree attributes (i.e., context-unaware conditions) we implemented a 311 context-aware counterpart.
-312
+Context-unaware regressions are defined as those in which a learning model performs DBH regression by taking 340 as predictors only individual tree attributes derived from the ITC polygon dataset (i.e. tree height, canopy area and 341 canopy perimeter), as it is a common approach [19].
+We defined context-aware regressions as those regressions in 342 which context-aware features are additionally introduced as input.
+These come in the form of either neighborhood 343 metrics, e.g. SL_i of tree height, or as environmental variables, i.e. TWI at different spatial resolutions.
+Both the 344 neighborhood metrics and environmental variables used are described in Section 2.5.1 and Section 2.5.2, respectively.
+345 For every model predicting DBH from individual tree attributes (i.e. context-unaware conditions) we implemented a 346 context-aware counterpart.
+347

-313 2.8 | Training, Validation and Test
+348 2.8 | Training, Validation and Test

 A hard validation of AGB is not possible without harvesting trees destructively, which raises obvious ethical, legal and economic issues.
-Thus, non-invasive methods that use RS data and allometric functions are the standard procedure for estimating AGB [18].
-Here, we chose two variables to validate our predictions: (i) DBH, a key morphological trait contained in the field-based forest inventory; and (ii) tree-level AGB estimates derived via species-specific allometric and wood density functions.
-Specifically, the allometric model used was the one proposed by Dalponte and Coomes (2016) [94]:
+Thus, non-invasive methods that use RS data and allometric functions are the standard procedure for estimating AGB [90].
+Here, we estimated AGB from tree height, DBH and an allometric function (eq.
+5).
+The regression analyses conducted are focused on comparing performance of predictions on DBH between models (i) "unaware of context" and their (ii) "context-aware" counterparts.

+We chose DBH as the variable to test model predictions, which is a tree morphological trait contained in the fieldbased forest inventory, and therefore directly measured by in situ monitoring.
+Next, in order to assess the benefits of including context in the regression models, we compared results using AGB of individual trees.
+Hence, AGB estimates were derived via species-specific allometric and wood density functions, tree height retrieved via UAV-LiDAR, and DBH predicted via ML regression.
+Specifically, the allometric model used was the one proposed by Dalponte and Coomes (2016) [91]: